Pet Passport Mexico

 Mexico does not quarantine healthy pets who meet the following requirements:

 - Proof of current vaccination against rabies must be provided.
 Dogs must be vaccinated against hepatitis and distemper.

 - Within 72 hours of travel, a licensed veterinarian completes 2 original copies of the Health Certificate for Mexico.
-Although it is not required, we recommend that a USDA or CFIA licensed veterinarian complete the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
+A USDA or CFIA licensed veterinarian completes the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
 If you are traveling from another country, the Governmental Authority of your country responsible for the import and export of animals should endorse your forms.